A Radical Geography Community

 Sallie Yea (Nanyang Technological University), AKM Mohsin (Dibashram) and Debbie Fordyce (Transient Workers Count Too / TWC2)

 ***Sallie and colleagues have recently published the first output from their Antipode Foundation-funded project, a book entitled A Thousand and One Days: Stories of Hardship from South Asian Migrant Workers in Singapore.
-It is free to download here, and you can read more about their project and the book’s place in it below.***
+Volume 1 is free to download here – Volume 2 is available here – and you can read more about their project and the book’s place in it below.***

 The primary aim of this project is to develop resources to positively contribute to the prevention of trafficking, and related practices of labour exploitation, of migrant workmen to Singapore and assist in protection efforts aimed at them, drawing on the information gained through participant diaries, personal histories and interviews.

 In Singapore migrant workers performing low-skilled and poorly remunerated work in the construction, shipyard, landscaping and domestic-service sectors are particularly vulnerable to a range of workplace abuses.
 These include non-adherence to a range of previously agreed to working conditions, such as non or late payment of salary, excessive working hours and unpaid overtime, withholding of a worker’s documents, failing to fulfil employer obligations when a worker becomes sick or incurs an injury in his/her work, and physical and psychological abuses of workers.
 Further, employers involved in these abuses routinely threaten workers with deportation, violence and blacklisting from future employment in Singapore should they complain to Singapore’s Ministry of Manpower or one of several migrant worker rights NGOs in the city state.
 These situations have been extensively documented in NGO reports on the subject of migrant worker rights and abuses over the past several years.
 In the collective these circumstances make it difficult for workers with legitimate grievances to seek redress.